 HEPATITIS B

-Hepatitis B is an inflammation of the liver resulting from infection with the hepatitis B virus (HBV).
-This infection can be acute, characterized by limited severity and duration, or chronic, persisting over the long term.
+Hepatitis B is an inflammation of the liver resulting from infection with the hepatitis B virus.
+This infection can manifest itself in acute form, characterized by limited severity and duration, or in chronic form (cirrhosis), persisting over the long term.

 Hepatitis B is transmitted :